-Those who want to apply for state or federal aid should meet the following criteria:
+Those who want to apply for state or federal aid must meet the following criteria:

-- You have registered with the Selective Service (men only)
+- Registered with the Selective Service (men only)

 Students applying for financial aid must complete a Free Application for Federal Student Aid (FAFSA).